stanielhristov/University/README.md

-In this repository, I upload tasks that I used to create protocols for my university.
+In this repository, I upload tasks that I used to create protocols for university.